Adding a teen to your car insurance policy is sure to boost your rates. But here are some good ways to keep those premiums lower.

 That means insurance companies are automatically going to see your teen as a claims risk and raise your rates.
 If your child starts racking up tickets or gets in a fender bender or two, watch your rates head to the stratosphere.

-You may be able to keep your premiums lower by helping your teen avoid risky behavior behind the wheel, and that means getting them into the best driver’s education program possible.
+You might be able to keep your premiums lower by helping your teen avoid risky behavior behind the wheel, and that means getting him or her into the best driver’s education program possible.

 2. Embrace your state’s graduated driver licensing program